 A woman came into Skinner with a collection of family silver that she no longer wanted.
 She’d already been to a smelter, who offered her $800 to melt the silver down for scrap.
-It was tempting to take the money, but she felt bad about the decision and decided to come to Skinner auction house first.
+It was tempting to take the money, but she felt bad about the decision and decided to come to Skinner auction house first to sell silver.
 Clearly, she was uncomfortable with the idea of scrapping something with family history and artistic value.

 Although the items in the silver collection in question aren’t extraordinarily rare pieces, as with all antiques the objects have some history and interest as decorative objects.
 The pieces she brought in included early 19th century coin silver spoons, as well as 20th century bowls, cake plates, and small sewing pieces.

 Many people, including myself, have difficulty seeing any item that a craftsperson worked long and hard to create being melted down for its weight in silver (or gold).
 Still, we find that there are some instances where the price a silver item will bring at auction runs quite close to what a smelter or scrapper might pay.

 For those of us dedicated to the world of antiques and art, the idea of scrapping is difficult to take, but we know that it is an option for people looking to generate income from unwanted objects.
-But, with all things being equal, before making that decision, we encourage first investigating selling your silver at auction, rather than melting it down.
+But, with all things being equal, before making that decision, we encourage first investigating selling your silver at auction, or obtaining an antique silver appraisal rather than melting it down.

 If you take a collection to a smelter or scrapper knowing nothing about when it was manufactured, or by whom, you may inadvertently let go of a rare, high-quality silver piece for significantly less than its true worth.
 Even worse than the monetary loss, a rare art object could be destroyed.
 Scrapping for silver weight takes only the material into account when assessing value.
 And, weight is only one part of the equation.